 Goal: Teachers impart knowledge to students.
 Students then demonstrate how much they can recall or recognize on a test.

 Method: Content experts determine what facts and skills should be taught in which grades.
 Kids memorize facts and acquire knowledge through standard teaching methods and rote practice.
 While this philosophy can wind up being school-at-home, you can personalize it by selecting specific curriculum that matches your child's learning style.

 Pros: The scope and sequence documents that guide this type of learning can be a useful tool to help track that you're covering all your academic bases by the end of a K-12 learning journey.

-Cons: It can be stifling.
-Who says a kindergartener has to learn about the life cycle of a butterfly and a 2nd grader should learn about the frog's life cycle?
+Cons: Following a pre-determined list of learning goals can be stifling.
+Who says a kindergartener has to learn about the life cycle of a butterfly and a 2nd grader should learn about a frog's life cycle?

 Learning to be a Self Thinker

 Goal: Students develop critical thinking, creative thinking, and problem solving skills that prepare them to learn virtually any topic they encounter in life